cncf/devstats.archive/METRICS.md

 3) Add test coverage in [metrics_test.go](https://github.com/cncf/devstats/blob/master/metrics_test.go) and [tests.yaml](https://github.com/cncf/devstats/blob/master/tests.yaml).
 4) You need to generate data, using `PG_PASS=... ./devel/add_single_metric.sh`.
 If you choose to use add single metric, you need to create 2 files: `test_metrics.yaml` and `test_tags.yaml`.
 Those YAML files should contain only new metric related data.
 You may need to update `test_columns.yaml` too.
 5) To test new metric on non-production database "test", use: `GHA2DB_PROJECT={{project}} ./devel/test_metric_sync.sh` script.
 6) Add Grafana dashboard or row that displays this metric.
+Eventually copy existing one and adjust.
 7) Update all Home dashboards (make dashboard list panel higher to include new dashboard without scrolling).
 7) Export new Grafana dashboard to JSON, for example use `./devel/get_all_sqlite_jsons.sh`.
 8) Create PR for the new metric.